Foundation / Corporation

 Types of Grants:

-One-year grants provide funding for community-based projects.
+One-Year Grant: One-year grants provide funding for community-based projects.
 Topic areas are unrestricted but should include a clearly defined activity that advances equity for women and girls.

-Two-year grants provide start-up funds for new projects that address the particular needs of the community and develop girls’ sense of efficacy through leadership, advocacy, or training opportunities.
+Two-Year Grant: Two-year grants provide start-up funds for new projects that address the particular needs of the community and develop girls’ sense of efficacy through leadership, advocacy, or training opportunities.
 Funds support planning activities, coalition building, implementation, and evaluation.
 The application is for one grant that covers a two-year period.
 AAUW expects that the project may evolve and change somewhat over the course of the grant period, however, second-year funding is contingent upon the successful completion of the first year of the grant.
 Two-year grants are not for existing projects.

 Funds are available for, but not limited to, project-related expense categories, including: